 Sneyd Wharf is a small mooring site on the Wryley and Essington Canal in the West Midlands.
 The site borders Rough Wood Country Park which is the oldest and largest woodland in Walsall with six separate nature reserves.

 The site provides boaters with an excellent base from which to explore the extensive Birmingham Canal Navigation (BCN) network as well as venture out into the countryside of the West Midlands.

 The site accommodates seven boats in total.
 Berths have full residential permission and have access to electricity.

 From Bloxwich town centre take the A4124 Sneyd Lane towards Wednesfield.
 Within half a mile of leaving Bloxwich Sneyd Lane becomes Lichfield Road with the moorings on the left, before the motorway bridge.

-The listed facilites can be found in the on-site facilities block and are for the use of all boaters.
-Electricity is provided by Smart Meters where electricty is purchased via an online account.
+Electricity is provided by Smart Meters where electricity is purchased via an online account.

-Bloxwich town centre is just half a mile away and offers a wide range of shops, post office, banks and public amenities.
+Bloxwich town center is just half a mile away and offers a wide range of shops, post office, banks, and public amenities.

 IMPORTANT NOTES: Council tax is applicable for this mooring and is paid to the local authority.
 It is the responsibility of the berth holder to contact the local authority about the residential status when the mooring is accepted.

 By prior appointment with the Moorings Manager